tmobile/magentaA11y/_checklist-native/range-slider.md

 ---
 layout: entry
-title:  "Range slider"
+title:  "Slider"
 categories: controls

 keyboard:
-  tab: |
+  tab, Ctr+tab or arrow keys: |
-    Focus moves visibly to the input
+    Focus moves visibly to the input rt and left arrow-keys: |
-  arrow-keys: |
     Increase / decrease value one step

 mobile:
   swipe: |
     Focus moves to the input
-  iOs-swipe-up: |
+  Swipe-up/ swipe down: |
     Increase/decrease slider value one step
-  android-volume: |
-    Increase/decrease slider value one step

 screenreader:
   name:  |
-    Name describes the purpose of the control and matches the visible label - iOS only
+    Name describes the purpose of the control and matches the visible label
   role:  |
-    Identifies itself as "adjustable" in iOS and "seek control" in Android
+    Identifies itself as "adjustable" in iOS and "Slider" in Android
   group: |
-    Label is read with the input
+   n/a
   state: |
-    Expresses its current value
+    Expresses its current value, if applicable

 settings:
   text resize: |
     Text can resize up to 200% without losing information
 ---

+## iOS

-## Developer Notes
+### Developer Notes

 - A slider is a horizontal track with a control called a thumb, which you
-  can slide with your finger to move between a minimum and maximum value
+  can slide with your finger to move between a minimum and maximum value (without using AT)

-## iOS
+- Use the rt and left arrow keys on the keyboard to change value.

 ### Name
 - Programmatic name describes the purpose of the control.